Code-Institute-Submissions/TeejAYeni-Self-Build-Shelter/assets/README.md

  * Bootstrap v4.1.3 : Used to build mobile responsieveness and styling
  * Balsamiq         : Used to build wireframe and communicate of concept and layout webpages [Wireframe](https://ad2fb753-4832-4630-bd40-e6d881365388.ws-eu03.gitpod.io/files/download/?id=01d33bcf-8ee6-404c-8582-fd591cfdd848)
  * Gitpod           : Workspace used ad development tools used for coding
- * Git              : Used for version control by using Gitpod terminal to commit to Git and Push to GitHub
+ * GitHub           : Used for version control by using Gitpod terminal to commit to Git and Push to GitHub

 * Google Fonts           : Roboto used with default fonts to _san-serif_